mkurzela/AIDEV/README.md

 A Python project for fine-tuning GPT models using OpenAI's API.
 It includes scripts for processing data, running fine-tuning jobs, and validating/reporting results to an external API.
 See the `MK_finetune/README.md` for details and usage instructions.

+### MK_gps

+A TypeScript application for GPS tracking, utilizing OpenAI and various APIs to track user locations based on their user IDs or places.

 ## Getting Started

 Each project has its own README with specific setup and usage instructions.
 Navigate to the respective subfolder for more details.